Olancho Department: Modern day

+In the 18th and 19th century, Olancho resisted government authority from Tegucigalpa, resulting in armed conflicts.
 Old independent sentiments persist among Olanchanos, although the department's role as an agricultural producer has made it an integral part of the Honduran economy.
 The former president of Honduras, Porfirio Lobo, hails from the department, specifically from the city of Juticalpa.
-Also former president now congressman Manuel Zelaya Rosales is from the city of Catacamas, also from the department.
+Also former president, now congressman, Manuel Zelaya Rosales is from the city of Catacamas, also from the department.

 The Olancho Department remained as one of the most violent areas in Honduras until 2012.
 In June 2012, after a Drug Enforcement Administration agent killed a suspect in Honduras, it was confirmed that the US government has been running covert operations in the Olancho area to combat drug trafficking.
 Many multinational corporations as well as charitable and religious organizations with personnel in Honduras actively discourage their members from visiting Olancho or suggest caution, as do the governments of the US, Canada, France, New Zealand and the UK, among others.